evlog/SysPy/README.md

             bint2init.py
             bin2hex.c
             bin2hex (binary)
+        ./fp2Bin
+            fpSignToBin.py

 -In the "tools" directory standalone Python code is included used within SysPy.

--In the "bin2init" directory Python and C code are included that can be used to initialize to Xilinx BRAMs the binary content of C compiled software for the ORPSoC v2 (OpenrRisc) processor design.
+-"bin2init": Python and C code are included that can be used to initialize to Xilinx BRAMs the binary content of C compiled software for the ORPSoC v2 (OpenrRisc) processor design.

+-"fp2Bin": Conversion of floating point numbers to the corresponding binary fixed point representation.

 In case you find any piece of code in this repository useful to your work please add a reference to SysPy's repository or to one of the published papers related